huytu0702/Dodgy-Dog/README.md

 Tips:
 - Timing is crucial.
 Press the allow keys at the right moment to make the dog move and avoid the planes.
-- Avoid press buttons too much or too little, as this can cause the dog to fly too high or low and hit the planes or the ground.
+- Avoid pressing buttons too much or too little, as this can cause the dog to fly too high or low and hit the planes or the ground.
 - Practice makes perfect.
 Keep playing to improve your score and beat your friends' high scores.
 # License
 This game is for personal use only and may not be used for commercial purposes.
 The game must not be modified or reverse-engineered in any way.
 The game must not be distributed or shared without the owner's permission.
 Cheating or hacking in the game is prohibited.
 The owner is not responsible for any damage or loss caused by playing the game.